If you’ve found this page, at one point or another you may have asked yourself “Do I need an employee handbook?”

 The short answer is yes, you do!

-A properly written employee handbook, kept up-to-date and in compliance with all state and federal laws, is the single most important and influential document in your dental or medical practice.
+A properly written employee handbook, kept up-to-date and in compliance with all local, state, and federal laws, is the single most important and influential document in your dental or medical practice.

 An Employee Handbook: